maina-david/whatsapp-sdk-php/README.md

   - `caption`: Describes the specified image or video.
 Do not use it with audio, sticker, or document media. `OPTIONAL`
   - `filename`: Describes the filename for the specific document.
 Use only with document media. `OPTIONAL`

-- `sendReplytoMediaMessageByURL(array $options)`: Send a reply to a media message by URL
+- `sendReplyToMediaMessageByURL(array $options)`: Send a reply to a media message by URL

   - `message_id`: whatsapp message ID of previous message. `REQUIRED`
   - `url`: URL of the media to be sent. `REQUIRED`
   - `to`: phone number. `REQUIRED`

-- `sendReplytoMediaMessageByID(array $options)`: Send a reply to a media message by ID
+- `sendReplyToMediaMessageByID(array $options)`: Send a reply to a media message by ID

   - `message_id`: whatsapp message ID of previous message. `REQUIRED`
   - `media_id`: Media ID from WhatsApp. `REQUIRED`